emberjs/rfcs/text/0821-public-types.md

 - We need to document the relationship between `EngineInstance` and `ApplicationInstance` as implementations of `Owner`.

-- We must update the existing docs for `factoryFor` to match the updated types: we return a *factory* rather than a *factory manager*.
+- We must update the existing docs for `factoryFor` to match the updated types: we return a `FactoryFor` rather than a *factory manager*.
 A "manager" is an existing concept in Ember (component managers, helper managers, modifier managers, etc.), and the factory returned by `factoryFor` is *not* one of those and not similar to them.

 ### `Transition`, `RouteInfo`, and `RouteInfoWithAttributes`